projectcalico/calico/master/reference/calicoctl/node.md

 ```

 When running the `calicoctl node` command with the `--libnetwork` plugin, the
-command starts a container using the `calico/node-libnetwork` Docker image in
+command starts the `calico/node` Docker image with libnetwork plugin enabled in it.
-addition to starting the `calico/node` Docker image.

 The `--runtime=rkt` setting can be used to start the Calico services in a rkt
 container.